-Concentrated equally-weighted portfolios

-One question we are often asked when meeting investors is, why do we run the Fund as a concentrated, equally-weighted portfolio?

-At first it doesn't sound particularly sophisticated to split a portfolio into a number of equally-weighted positions, perhaps even a bit of a blunt tool.
+Concentrated equally weighted portfolios Matthew Page, CFA Co-manager, Guinness Global Equity Income Fund Elegant, simple, and disciplined One question we are often asked when meeting investors is: why do we run the Fund as a concentrated, equally weighted portfolio?
+At first it doesn't sound particularly sophisticated to split a portfolio into a number of equally-weighted positions; perhaps even a bit of a blunt tool.
 Shouldn't the portfolio construction process be more complicated and dynamic than that?
 Aren't fund managers meant to assess consistently the potential upside for each and every company they own, and dynamically adjust the weights in their portfolio accordingly?
 If managers aren't changing their weights based on how share prices have moved then what are they spending their time doing?
-Don't you want to see a portfolio that contains some large weights to the manager's favourite companies, a portfolio with conviction?

-What we are most interested in is, how can we maximise the chance of generating good returns.
+Don't you want to see a portfolio that contains some large weights to the manager's favourite companies - a portfolio with conviction?
+What we are most interested in is how can we maximise the chance of generating good returns.
 If that means we end up using a method that looks relatively simple, then so be it.

-The elegance and efficiency of an equal weighted portfolio are part of the attraction, but there are some very good reasons as to why one should construct a portfolio on an equally-weighted basis.
+The elegance and efficiency of an equally weighted portfolio are part of the attraction, but there are some very good reasons as to why one should construct a portfolio on an equal-weight basis.
 Why concentrated?

-First, it's worth considering why we run the Fund as a concentrated portfolio (typically 35 companies) as opposed to a broadly diversified portfolio.

-Going back to fundamentals, the reason we all create a portfolio of stocks rather than investing in just one company is the benefits of diversification.
+First, it's worth considering why we run the Fund as a concentrated portfolio (typically 35 companies) rather than a broadly diversified portfolio.
+Going back to fundamentals, the reason we all create a portfolio of stocks rather than investing in a single company is the benefits of diversification.
 By adding additional stocks to a portfolio we reduce the potential loss to the portfolio caused by any single investment going sour due to a company-specific issue.